 Students in this program have a good track record of receiving financial aid from both university and federal fellowships.
 Graduates of this program most commonly obtain jobs in industry, government organizations, consulting, and continue on to advanced education to enter academia.

 These items can be sent through the Graduate College online application.

 The institution code for the University of Arizona is 4832, which you chose when you register for tests like the TOEFL or GRE.
 Results are sent electronically to the university, typically within two weeks of the test date.
 After your application is submitted, our search/match system will attempt daily to match your test scores to your GradApp record.
 Please make sure the name on your tests matches the name on the application to avoid missing scores.
 The department code is helpful but not necessary.

 English proficiency is required for all applicants whose native language is not English.
-Applicants must submit a minimum Test of English as a Foreign Language (TOEFL) score of 550 paper-based (PB) or 79 internet-based (iBT), or an International English Language Testing System (IELTS) composite score of 7, with no subject area score below a 6.
+Applicants must submit a minimum Test of English as a Foreign Language (TOEFL) score of 60 on the revised paper-based (PB) (550 on PBT taken before 2017) or 79 internet-based (iBT); an International English Language Testing System (IELTS) composite score of 7 or better, with no subject area score below a 6; a Pearson PTE Academic (PTE) score of 60 or better; or a Common European Framework of Reference for Languages (CEFR) score of level C1 or better.
 Individual departments may require a higher score and have minimum score requirements by test module.

 All applicants must submit their GRE General Test scores.
 No minimum score is required.
 GRE scores will be considered together with all other documentation submitted by applicants.